-Black mambas are majestic animals that are incredibly strong and intelligent with a keen sense of sight.
-They are very alert and active snakes with a fast metabolism, which means that they are able to digest prey quickly.
+Black mambas are majestic animals that are incredibly strong and intelligent.
+They are alert snakes with a keen sense of sight.
+Also, they have a fast metabolism to digest prey quickly.

 During the day, they actively hunt on the ground and in trees.
 They’re excellent climbers and often bask in the sun from the treetops in the morning.
-Their diet consists mainly of rodents, dassies and birds, but they’re happy to eat other small mammals and lizards as well.
+Their diet consists mainly of rodents and other small mammals, birds and reptiles.

 The way that black mambas kill their prey is quick and efficient.
 They strike the animal, injecting it with their potent, fast-acting neurotoxic venom.
 They then wait and let the venom do its work.
 The bitten animal dies shortly after being envenomated.
 The mamba then starts working its jaws around the dead animal and swallows it whole.

 Contrary to popular belief, black mambas are also not actually black.
 They usually have a grey or light brown colouration with a white underbelly, which turns a shade of black towards the tail.
 Their name comes from the inside of the mouth, which is pitch black.

 Black mambas are not nearly as aggressive as they are made out to be.
 If disturbed, they tend to flee rather than fight.
 They are one of the world’s fastest-moving snakes, so they can disappear in seconds.